How to Delegate Successfully

 • Comprehend your group’s capacities.

 Share that information if you have specific preferences for how you want tasks done.
 If there’s a strict deadline or particular goals to achieve, communicate those too.
 This helps prevent misunderstandings and ensures tasks are carried out effectively.
 Provide resources and training when you delegate a task.
 Ensuring the person you assign the task to has the necessary skills is essential.
+But remember the words of Ronald Reagan, who once said, “Surround yourself with the best people you can find, delegate authority, and don’t interfere as long as the policy you’ve decided upon is being carried out.”
 For example, if you ask employees to use an unfamiliar tool, arrange support to help them get started and learn how to use it.

 Some tasks require you to delegate responsibility and authority.
 If you haven’t clearly defined roles, it can impact efficiency.
 Constantly being asked for directions can be time-consuming for you and your staff.
 Creating an environment and culture where people feel comfortable asking questions and taking the initiative to get the work done is essential.